-β -cyfluthrin is an existing active substance in the context of Directive 91/414/EEC 1-concerning the placing of plant protection products on the market and covered by the first stage of the work programme provided under the Directive.
+Cyfluthrin is an existing substance in the context of Directive 91/414/EEC 1-concerning the placing of plant protection products on the market and covered by the first stage of the work programme provided under the Directive.

-To answer the questions the Committee had access to documentation comprising a Monograph prepared by Germany as Rapporteur Member State (RMS) and further information from the ECCO $\frac{2}{2}$ Peer Review programme.
+To answer the questions the Committee had access to documentation comprising a Monograph prepared by Germany acting as Rapporteur Member State (RMS) and further information from the ECCO 2-Peer Review programme.

-β -cyfluthrin is a synthetic pyrethroid insecticide which acts as contact and stomach poison with neurotoxic effects on insects.
-This opinion has been requested in connection with the possible inclusion of the active substance in Annex I of Directive 91/414.
-The broad range of intended uses include spray applications against biting and/or sucking insects in arable crops, vegetables, ornamental plants and fruit crops.
-Use as seed dressing is intended in rape.
+Cyfluthrin is a synthetic pyrethroid insecticide which acts as contact and stomach poison with neurotoxic effects on insects.
+The opinion has been requested in connection with possible inclusion of the active substance in Annex I of Directive 91/414/EEC with a broad range of intended uses.
+They included spray applications against biting and/or sucking insects in arable crops, vegetables, ornamental plants and fruit crops and for use as seed dressing in cereals.
 Greenhouse uses are supported for tomatoes, sweet pepper and ornamental plants.
-Application rates for β -cyfluthrin range from 7.5 g a.s./ha to 20 g a.s./ha, with 1 - 4 applications per season depending on the crop.
-In most crops, applications are repeated after 14-21 days.
+Application rates for cyfluthrin range from 15 g a.s./ha to 50 g a.s./ha, with 1 - 2 applications per season depending on the crop.
+In most crops, applications are repeated after 14-21 days